Creating Test Suite

 • Step Count

 These test cases are associated with the test suite "Health Stats".
-Now, the test suite “Health Stats” is executed, and the respective execution statuses for the test cases are recorded.
-The entire flow enables you to view the traceability of the requirement “Health Parameters”.
+When you execute the test suite “Health Stats”, the system records the statuses for the respective execution.
+This entire flow enables you to view the traceability of the requirement “Health Parameters”.

 To link test cases to a requirement, perform the following steps: